nixworks/public/news/2011/02/3/index.md

 Ahmad Shafiq promises not to allow street violence again, after clashes in Cairo left seven dead and hundreds wounded.

 ### [The United States Senate passes a motion supporting democracy in Egypt and calling on President Hosni Mubarak to begin transferring power. ](/news/2011/02/3/the-united-states-senate-passes-a-motion-supporting-democracy-in-egypt-and-calling-on-president-hosni-mubarak-to-begin-transferring-power.md)
-_Context: Egyptian President, Hosni Mubarak, Senator, democratic progress_
+_Context: Egyptian President, Hosni Mubarak, United States Senate, democratic progress_

 ### [2011 Yemeni protests: Thousands of pro- and anti-government supporters demonstrate in Yemen over the rule of President Ali Abdullah Saleh in a planned "day of rage". ](/news/2011/02/3/2011-yemeni-protests-thousands-of-pro-and-anti-government-supporters-demonstrate-in-yemen-over-the-rule-of-president-ali-abdullah-saleh-in.md)
 Anti-government demonstrators reiterate calls for president to stand down while his supporters stage a counter rally.

 ### [2010-2011 Algerian protests: President Abdelaziz Bouteflika vows to lift the country's state of emergency, in force since 1992, in the "very near future". ](/news/2011/02/3/2010a2011-algerian-protests-president-abdelaziz-bouteflika-vows-to-lift-the-country-s-state-of-emergency-in-force-since-1992-in-the-ve.md)
-_Context: 2010–2011 Algerian protests, Abdelaziz Bouteflika, President_
+_Context: 2010-2011 Algerian protests, Abdelaziz Bouteflika, President_

 ### [2011 Syrian protests: Social media mobilises the people of Syria for rallies demanding freedom, human rights and the end to emergency law, scheduled for Friday and Saturday in front of the parliament in Damascus and at Syrian embassies internationally. ](/news/2011/02/3/2011-syrian-protests-social-media-mobilises-the-people-of-syria-for-rallies-demanding-freedom-human-rights-and-the-end-to-emergency-law-s.md)
 Social media used in bid to mobilise Syrians for rallies demanding freedom, human rights and the end to emergency law.